TTYLL-J/CraneFlyOS/README.md

 # Installation

 1. Flash MicroPython to your device
-2. Copy main.py and ssd1306.py to the root directory of your device
+2. Copy main.py, convert.py, ssd1306.py to the root directory of your device
 3. The OS will automatically start on boot

 # Button Controls